-The recession proved that student housing was one of the best performing property sectors during the global economic downturn, expanding from $3.4bn investment globally in 2007 to a new high of $7.2bn in 2013.
+The recession proved that student housing was one of the best performing property sectors during the global economic downturn, expanding from $3.4bn investment globally in 2007 to a new high of over $20bn currently.

 Africa, specifically, with its youthful population and burgeoning cities, is set to provide enormous return for investment in student lodging.
 And the value of an investment at the start of the development is at its greatest potential for solid returns in the future.